 Justice Hall opens up high and wide to contain whatever fun you can fill it with.
 Scan the bookshelves, pick out whatever takes your fancy and make the most of the quiet and the space.
 But there’s so much more than books to this room.
-Prepare a movie, unfold a game of Monopoly, pull out the guitar, take a nap – you may even forget this is just one part of a much greater whole.
+Play a tune on the baby grand, prepare a movie, unfold a game of Monopoly and get competitive with a game of table tennis.

 With its ceiling that goes on forever and is suggestive of quality in age, and with the light falling into every corner from the traditionally tall windows, Justice Hall becomes both your go-to games room and a space in which to recharge in the restorative effects of design that is light and warm, old and new.

 Beaufort Manor is the kind of place you summon the butler with a bell if you fancy a tipple or some tiffin.
 There’s no resident butler, but we could probably arrange one.
 However, we can provide catering, for special occasions or a fully catered break.
 Say the word and we’ll chop the spuds and roast the veg.